Project

 Open-Mesh: Batman-adv-2011.3.1 released

-Added by Antonio Quartulli over 12 years ago
+Added by Antonio Quartulli about 13 years ago

 Today, the B.A.T.M.A.N. team releases an update for the 2011.3.0 release which corrects small but crucial bugs introduced within the last release.
 This is a pure bug fix release without any new features or protocol modifications.
 Everyone is strongly encouraged to upgrade to this version.
 As the kernel module always depends on the Linux kernel it was compiled against, it does not make sense to provide binaries on our website.
 As usual, you will find the signed tarballs in our download section: